brgonzlez/panchronos/README.md

 # 1/ Installation

-First you need to have `nextflow` and `conda/mamba` installed.
-Please visit: https://www.nextflow.io/docs/latest/install.html and follow the instructions.
-In the case of conda, if you don't have any conda version installed I would recomend miniforge (https://github.com/conda-forge/miniforge).
+First you need to have `Nextflow` and `Conda/Mamba` installed.
+To install `Nextflow`, please follow the instructions: https://www.nextflow.io/docs/latest/install.html.
+For `Conda`, if you don't already have any version installed, we recomend using Miniforge: https://github.com/conda-forge/miniforge

 ### Then git clone this repository: